vafaeim/advanced-proxy-checker/README.md

     1.  **Configure Settings**: Navigate through the "Source," "Connection," and "Filtering & Sorting" tabs to set up your scan parameters.
     2.  **Start Scan**: Click the "Start Scan" button.
 The button will update to "Scanning..." and the dashboard and progress bar will provide live feedback.
     3.  **Control the Scan**: Use the "Pause"/"Resume" and "Stop" buttons to manage the scanning process.
-    4.  **Analyze Results**: View results in the main table.
-Double-click any row for details, or switch to the "Analysis" tab to see a graphical breakdown.
+    4.  **Analyze Results**: View results in the "Results Table" tab.
+Double-click any row for details, or switch to the "Analysis" tab to see graphical summaries of the data.
     5.  **Save Results**: Once the scan is complete, use the `File > Save Results...` menu item or the `Ctrl+S` shortcut to save the data.

 ### Command-Line Interface (CLI)